 What is the most important information I should know about metformin and sitagliptin?

-You should not use this medication if you have liver or kidney disease, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use this medicine if you have severe kidney disease or diabetic ketoacidosis (call your doctor for treatment with insulin).

 What should I discuss with my health care provider before taking metformin and sitagliptin?